MadisonAster/FooFinder/README.md

 ParentFolder/
     __init__.py
     SubFolder1/
-        TargetModule.py #<- and you want to import this SubFolder2/
+        TargetModule.py                     <- and you want to import this module SubFolder2/
         SubSubFolder/
-            CurrentModule.py #<- you are here
+            CurrentModule.py                <- you are here

 from FooFinder.ParentFolder import TargetModule
 ```